 - your agent or alternate agent for health care.

-After you and your witness or witnesses sign power of attorney (or declaration), it is legally valid.
-Keep the original in your files and give a copy to your agent, if you named one.
+After you and your witnesses sign your health care documents, they are legally valid.
+Keep the originals in your files and give a copy of each to your health care agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your document to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your documents to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

-Review your document every few years to make sure that it still reflects your wishes.
+Review your documents every few years to make sure that they still reflect your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your agent is no longer able to supervise your wishes.

-Your properly finalized document will stay in effect until you revoke it, if you ever choose to do so.
-You can revoke your power of attorney (or declaration) at any time.
-The best way to revoke your document is to do it in writing.
+Your properly finalized documents will stay in effect until you revoke them, if you ever choose to do so.
+You can revoke your documents at any time.
+The best way to revoke a health care document is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
-Finally, tell everyone who knows about your power of attorney (or declaration) that you have revoked it.
+Finally, tell everyone who knows about your documents that you have revoked them.

 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about Illinois Declarations and Powers of Attorney for Health Care.